Collegiate Science and Technology Entry Program (CSTEP)

 For students first entering college income eligibility guidelines (2021-2022 Academic Year):

 |Number of Members in Household (incl. head of household)||Total Annual Income in Preceding Calendar Year|

-To apply for CSTEP at UC, please take the following steps:
+To apply for CSTEP at Utica, please take the following steps:

 - Complete a CSTEP application.
 You can access the form here.